cybozu/bugbounty/en/scope/SensitiveDataExposure.md

 In addition, cases in which processing related error messages (stack traces, etc.) are displayed on screens shall be similarly handled as vulnerabilities.

-## Reason This Is Not Identified as a Vulnerability
+## Exceptions (Cases Where This Is Not Identified as a Vulnerability)
 Cases in which the following information is leaked shall not be handled as a vulnerability as the information itself has been determined to not lead to an attack directly: However, this does not necessarily hold true to cases in which the specific attack method is clear.

 * Local IP addresses in a data center